josecobi/PageCMS-Demo/src/content/committees/beautification.md

   community cleanup event
 order: 1
 ---
-## Here are some ways you can get involved
+## Here are some ways you can get involved:

 ### "Love Your Block" 2024